johnbillion/wp-crontrol/readme.md

 ### How can I create a cron event that requests a URL?

-From the Tools → Cron Events → Add New Cron Event screen, select the "Request a URL" option under the "Event Type" list.
-Fill out the rest of the details as required and press the "Add Event" button.
+From the Tools → Cron Events menu, click on Add New Cron Event.
+Select the "URL cron event" option, fill out the details, and press the "Add Event" button.

 [You can read all about the features and security of URL cron events on the WP Crontrol website](https://wp-crontrol.com/docs/url-cron-events/).